Human Carboxylesterase 1 (CES1) Protein

 Description

-Human CES1 Protein is a recombinant Human protein produced in a Prokaryotic expression system (E. coli).
+Human CES1 Protein is a recombinant Human protein expressed in E. coli.

 Documents del producto